- Since the creation of Bitcoin in 2009, cryptocurrencies have exploded in popularity and are today collectively worth over $1 trillion.

 What challenges has this created?

 Terrorism and sanctions evasion.
 The primacy of the U.S. dollar has provided the United States unrivaled power to impose crippling economic sanctions.
-However, sanctioned states including Iran and North Korea are increasingly using cryptocurrency to evade U.S. penalties.
-Meanwhile, terrorist groups such as the self-proclaimed Islamic State, al-Qaeda, and the military wing of the Palestinian organization Hamas also traffic in crypto.
+However, states including Iran, North Korea, and Russia are increasingly using cryptocurrency to evade U.S. sanctions.
+Meanwhile, terrorist groups such as the self-proclaimed Islamic State, al-Qaeda, and the military wing of the Palestinian organization Hamas also traffic in cryptocurrency.

 Environmental harms.
 Bitcoin mining is an enormously energy-intensive process: the network now consumes more electricity than many countries.
-This has sparked fears about crypto’s contributions to climate change.
+This has sparked fears about the cryptocurrency’s contribution to climate change.
 Cryptocurrency proponents say this problem can be solved using renewable energy; El Salvador’s president has pledged to use volcanic energy to mine Bitcoin, for example.
-Environmental concerns reportedly prompted Ethereum’s move to a proof-of-stake model, which uses less energy.
+Environmental concerns reportedly prompted Ethereum’s move to a proof of stake model, which uses less energy.

 What are governments doing about this?

-Many governments initially took a hands-off approach to cryptocurrencies, but their rapid ascent and evolution, coupled with the rise of DeFi, has forced regulators to begin crafting rules for the emerging sector, a process that could take years.
+Many governments have taken a hands-off approach to crypto, but its rapid ascent and evolution, coupled with the rise of DeFi, has forced regulators to begin crafting rules for the emerging sector.
 Regulations vary widely around the world, with some governments embracing cryptocurrencies and others banning them outright.
 The challenge for regulators, experts say, is to develop rules that limit traditional financial risks without stifling innovation.

-In the United States, policymakers have indicated they are moving to regulate cryptocurrencies and the emerging DeFi sector.
+In the United States, policymakers have indicated they are slowly moving to regulate cryptocurrencies and the emerging DeFi sector.
 However, cryptocurrencies do not fit neatly into the existing regulatory framework, creating ambiguity that lawmakers will likely have to resolve.
 U.S. Securities and Exchange Commission (SEC) Chairman Gary Gensler has called the cryptocurrency sector a “Wild West,” and urged Congress to give the SEC greater powers.
 Federal Reserve Chairman Jerome Powell and Treasury Secretary Janet Yellen have both called for stronger regulations of stablecoins.
+But regulators have thus far been reluctant to extend crypto investors the same protections that exist in more traditional finance, such as deposit insurance.
+“If you buy crypto-assets and the price goes to zero at some point, please don’t be surprised and don’t expect taxpayers to socialize your losses,” the Federal Reserve Board of Governors’ Christopher J. Waller said in 2023.

 To limit illicit activities, authorities have targeted the exchanges that allow users to convert cryptocurrencies to U.S. dollars and other national currencies.
 Under pressure from regulators, major exchanges including Coinbase, Binance, and Gemini adhere to “know your customer” and other anti–money laundering requirements.
 Law enforcement and intelligence agencies, meanwhile, have learned to leverage the traceability of most cryptocurrencies by using blockchains to analyze and track criminal activity.
 For example, some of the ransom paid to the Colonial Pipeline hackers was later recovered by the FBI.
-In September 2021, the Treasury Department announced a crackdown on the use of cryptocurrencies in ransomware attacks, issuing its first sanctions on a crypto exchange.
+In August 2022, the Treasury Department announced a crackdown on so-called cryptocurrency mixers that criminals can use to anonymize transactions on the blockchain, calling them a “threat to U.S. national security.”

 China, which accounts for most of the world’s Bitcoin mining, has moved aggressively to crack down on cryptocurrencies.
 In September 2021, Chinese authorities announced a sweeping ban on all crypto transactions and mining, causing the price of some cryptocurrencies to fall sharply in the immediate aftermath.
-A handful of other countries, including Bolivia, Nigeria, and Russia, have also moved to limit the use of crypto, and others are considering restrictions.
+According to the U.S. Law Library of Congress, eight other countries (Algeria, Bangladesh, Egypt, Iraq, Morocco, Nepal, Qatar, and Tunisia) have banned cryptocurrencies [PDF], while dozens more have sought to restrict adoption of digital assets.
 Still, most governments have so far taken a relatively limited approach.

 What is a central bank digital currency?

-In an effort to assert sovereignty, many central banks, including the U.S. Federal Reserve, are considering introducing their own digital cash, known as central bank digital currency (CBDC).
-For proponents, CBDC promises the speed and other benefits of cryptocurrency without the associated risks.
-Dozens of countries—together representing more than 90 percent of the global economy—are exploring CBDC.
-China is moving ahead quickly: it piloted a digital yuan in late 2019 that is now used for billions of dollars of transactions.
+In an effort to assert sovereignty, many central banks, including the U.S. Federal Reserve, are considering introducing their own digital cash, known as a central bank digital currency (CBDC).
+For proponents, CBDCs promise the speed and other benefits of cryptocurrency without the associated risks.
+Dozens of countries—together representing more than 90 percent of the global economy—are exploring CBDCs.
+Eleven countries have fully launched CBDCs.
+All are lower-income and ten are in the Caribbean (Nigeria is the eleventh).
+Since piloting a digital yuan in 2019, China is now expected to extend its CBDC pilot program to its population of over one billion by the end of 2023.
 In the United States, there is reportedly disagreement among Fed officials over the need for a digital dollar.

-One way to implement CBDC would be for citizens to have accounts directly with the central bank [PDF].
-This would give governments powerful new ways of managing the economy—stimulus payments and other benefits could be credited to people directly, for example—and the central bank’s imprimatur would make CBDC a safe digital asset to hold.
-But their introduction could also create new problems, CFR’s McIntosh and other experts say, by centralizing an enormous amount of power, data, and risk within a single bank and potentially compromising privacy and cybersecurity.
+One way to implement CBDCs would be for citizens to have accounts directly with the central bank [PDF].
+This would give governments powerful new ways of managing the economy—stimulus payments and other benefits could be credited to people directly, for example—and the central bank’s imprimatur would make CBDCs a safe digital asset to hold.
+But their introduction could also create new problems, experts say, by centralizing an enormous amount of power, data, and risk within a single bank and potentially compromising privacy and cybersecurity.

 In this 2008 paper [PDF], pseudonymous engineer Satoshi Nakomoto proposes Bitcoin, the first cryptocurrency.